rygelouv/MagicPref/README.md

 the use of Android Shared Preferences.
 It also make use of the brand new EncryptedSharedPreferences (still in alpha) from the AndroidX security library
 If the library is used on Android M or higher it uses EncryptSharedPreferences otherwise it falls back to the default SharedPreferences

-**MagicPref is a liter version of KotPref a very powerfull library that has the same goal except for the EncryptedSharedPreferences**
+**MagicPref is a simpler version of [KotPref](http://www.rygelouv.wordpress.com/) a very powerfull library that has the same goal except for the EncryptedSharedPreferences**

 ## Install it